 Clinicians and researchers are describing two types of COVID-19 pulmonary disease – Type L and Type H. Type L has low-elastane (high compliance), while the Type H disease has high elastane (low compliance) and matches a more typical ARDS type presentation.vi These two types may be differentiated by radiographic imaging or monitoring of pulmonary parameters.

 Radiographic images showing two descibed COVID-19 pneumonia type.
-Type L on left (blue border) and Type H on right (red border). vi
+Type L on right (blue border) and Type H on left (red border). vi

 When creating simulated parameters for COVID-19 respiratory disease, one pulmonologist suggested near normal resistance settings of 5-10 (cm H2O/L/s), but low, less elastic compliance settings 10-20 (mL/cm H2O) to match the more severe Type H presentation.
 Conversion from Type L to Type H may be part of a disease spectrum noted by high airway pressures.
 You do not need to memorize these values or units but could reference them if using simulation equipment that allows adjustment of these settings (see end of this post).

 Concepts in training for COVID-19 respiratory distress: